January 5, 2021

 6 New Year’s Resolutions That Will Help Your Allergies

+New year, new you!
+This means new opportunities and adventures to continue growing and bettering yourself.
 How many years have you dismissed your allergy symptoms and said, “Oh, it’s just allergies,” and went on your way to taking an antihistamine to try and address the problem?
 Allergies can wreak havoc on people’s lives, but with some simple strategies and habits, you can keep them in check and even prevent them from ever developing in the first place!
+Use this new year to create smart, healthy habits that your future self and family will thank you for.
 If you want to stop allergies from ruining your life, start with these 6 easy-to-act-on resolutions!

 Wash curtains and dust blinds regularly

-If dust is an irritant for you, or you’re waking up with a stuffy nose every morning, New Year’s resolution number one should be to make your home as dust-free as possible.
+If dust is an irritant for you or you’re waking up with a stuffy nose every morning, New Year’s resolution number one should be to make your home as dust-free as possible.
 Curtains and blinds are obvious culprits when it comes to harboring dust and other allergens.
 In order to remove airborne particles from these items, wash them regularly using a mild detergent in cold water and hang them up outdoors while they dry completely.
 You can also try vacuuming curtains and blinds on a regular basis with a soft brush attachment to reduce particle levels.
-Also, consider investing in allergy-proof covers for your pillows or mattress covers.

 Regularly wash and brush pets

 Many people assume that their pets don't cause allergies because they themselves are not allergic to them.
 However, because of their fur, when a pet goes outside, it becomes an air filter for any allergen that is floating in the air.
 Many people will wait until their pets have gone from smelly to dirty before cleaning them.
-Consistently brushing and washing your pets will keep the allergens off them.
+Brushing and washing your pet on a regular basis will help keep allergens off of them.
 Give your pets a bath to clean off pollen and such when they come in from the outdoors.
-Use particular care to wash their paws, as they can easily come in contact with allergens.
+Use particular care to wash and wipe their paws, as they can easily come in contact with allergens.

 HEPA filters remove 99.97% of particles that measure .3 microns or larger from a room’s air.
 The size of pollen and pet dander, HEPA filters can dramatically reduce dust in a room.
 If you or someone you know is affected by allergies, consider getting a HEPA filter for your bedroom; it will make sleeping much more comfortable and will let you wake up every morning feeling better than before.